freakzlike/vue-service-model/docs/guide/getting-started.md

 The [`ModelManager`](/guide/model-manager/) of a [`ServiceModel`](/guide/service-model.html) can be accessed by `Album.objects` and is used for every service request.

 ::: tip
-* The response of `GET` requests will automatically be cached for 30 seconds
+* The response of `GET` detail requests will automatically be cached for 30 seconds
+* The response of a list request will not be cached by default
 * Parallel requests will be aggregated
 * To use the model instance methods it is required to set the primary key
 :::